oracle-livelabs/developer/dev-ai-data-platform/sync-link/sync-link.md

    ![Create Data Product Share](./images/task2-scrn-13.png "Create Data Product Share")

-   8. The table will appear on the **Table and View Loads** page, once the job is completes.
+   8. The table will appear on the Table and View Loads page once the job is completed.
+To review details about the data in the table using SQL Worksheet, click on the **Query** button.

    ![Create Data Product Share](./images/task2-scrn-14.png "Create Data Product Share")

-   9. To review details about the data in the table using SQL Worksheet, click on the **Query** button.

    ![Create Data Product Share](./images/task2-scrn-17.png "Create Data Product Share")

-   ***Congratulations you have now Linked your Object Storage discovered in your catalog and can query it from your ADB..***
+   **Congratulations you have now Linked your Object Storage discovered in your catalog and can query it from your ADB.**

 ## Task 3: Query Data in Object Storage and ADB Database.

-   1. Click Database Actions in the banner to display the Launchpad page.
-Click the **Development** tab, and then click the **SQL** tab to display the SQL Worksheet
+   1. Click the Database Actions in the banner to display the Launchpad page.
+Click the **Development** tab, and then click **SQL** to display the SQL Worksheet

   ![Query Data in Object Storage](./images/task3-scrn-1.png "Query Data in Object Storage")